Best Of15 min read

 Pros:

-• One-time payment — no subscription trap
+• One payment, no subscription trap

-• Fast performance even on modest hardware
+• Good performance even on older hardware

-• Outstanding value for solo freelancers
+• Unbeatable value for solo freelancers

 Cons:

-• Smaller community than Adobe or Figma
+• Smaller community than Adobe

-• No built-in cloud collaboration
+• No cloud collaboration built in

 • Fewer plugins and integrations overall